hiver-py/bayesian-fMRI-inference/README.md

 # bayesian-fMRI-inference
 Comparison of Bayesian and frequentist dual regression on resting state networks using three different models:
-1. A frequentist Dual Regression,
+1. A frequentist Dual Regression.
-2. A Bayesian model with heteroscedastic variance and uncorrelated error terms
+2. A Bayesian model with heteroscedastic variance and uncorrelated error terms.
 3. A Bayesian model with heteroscedastic variance and correlated error terms.

 Non-informative prior distributions are used for both Bayesian models.